T-Stewart25/Personal-Website/README.md

 ### **Interactivity**

-- Hover over 3D models to interact with them.
+- Hover over and drag 3D models to interact with them.
 - Use the navigation bar to explore different sections.

 ---